-At Kingston University (KU) we are focusing on Value Added (VA) scores, as used in the Guardian League tables, as our principal measure of BME under attainment.
+At Kingston University (KU) we are focusing on Value Added (VA) scores, as used in the Guardian League tables, as our principle measure of BME under attainment.

 The essential fact about VA scores is that they take account of a student's prior entry qualifications and subject of study when assessing their degree attainment.